Every donation helps — U.S. contributions are tax deductible!

 Billy is a recording engineer from Harrisonburg, Virginia whose desire is to see humanity take on more sustainable lifestyles, so that future generations may enjoy the Earth’s beauty and resources.
 A conscious rapper, Billy’s own lyrical themes have transformed from mainly social to environmental.
-His moniker is StarBaby, look him up!
+His group is called StarBaby and the Rolling Oms, look them up!

 After returning from life in the deep jungles of Costa Rica and Belize, geographer, environmental activist, and writer Charlie was ready to jump onboard another adventure.
 While the field team is blazing through the bush of Africa to find our next project, Charlie will be relaying updates to the blog.
 With his deep passion for travel and learning about global creative arts, Charlie has found a new home at CM.